MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 :::image type="content" source="media/get-started-app-chat-private-endpoints/simple-architecture-diagram-chat-app.png" alt-text="Diagram showing network architecture of basic RAG chat app.":::

-For chat apps enriched with private data, you should secure access to your chat app.
-This article shows one solution: use a virtual private network (VPN).
-Deploy the sample with private connectivity that uses a combination of VNETs and Private Endpoints.
-You now have a problem: You can't access the chat app anymore because your client browser isn't in the virtual network.
-To fix this, you create a virtual machine inside the virtual network.
+For chat apps enriched with private data, securing access to your chat app is crucial.
+This article presents a solution using a virtual network (VNET).
+Deploying the sample with a virtual network introduces a problem.
+You can't access the chat app anymore because your client browser isn't in the virtual network.
+To resolve this issue, you need to create a virtual machine inside the virtual network.

 :::image type="content" source="media/get-started-app-chat-private-endpoints/diagram-vpn-subnets.png" alt-text="Diagram showing network architecture using Azure Bastion to connect to private virtual machines using the Azure portal.":::